Shuffle/Shuffle/functions/kubernetes/kubernetes.md

 This will give you a NODE_IP which is you're local IP if you're not sure about what to use.

+- 8 GB RAM and 4 CPUs are recommended as **minimum configs** for running Shuffle on Kubernetes.
+K8s is a resource-intensive application, and you may experience performance issues if you run it on a machine with fewer resources.

 - If you've used the above commands to set up a registry, you'll need to skip an SSL verification for your registry.
 If you're using Containerd as a runtime add the following lines in /etc/containerd/config.toml
     ```